prepare.blog

 Here’s the genuinely good news about hurricanes compared to almost every other natural disaster: you get warning.
 Tropical systems are tracked days in advance.
 The National Hurricane Center typically issues a reasonably accurate track forecast 3 to 5 days before landfall, sometimes up to 7 days out.
 You will know a storm is coming.
 You will have time.
 But — and this is the critical caveat — intensity forecasting is far less reliable.
 A storm that looks like a manageable Category 1 three days out can rapidly intensify into a Category 4 monster in the final 24 to 48 hours before it hits your coast.
 Ian did exactly this.
 So did Michael in 2018, which went from Category 2 to Category 5 in roughly 24 hours.
 If you wait for the intensity forecast to scare you into action, you’ve already lost your window.

 The practical reality is this: once a hurricane watch is issued for your area (typically 48 hours before expected tropical-storm-force winds), the clock is already running down.
 Gas stations will have lines.
 Plywood will be gone from Home Depot.
 Evacuation routes will be congested.
 Your real window to prepare is when the storm is 5 to 7 days out and everyone else is still saying “it’ll probably turn.”
 That’s the window.
 If you’re in a coastal or flood-prone area, the moment you see a named storm in the Gulf of Mexico or tracking toward your section of the Atlantic seaboard, you should be activating your hurricane preparedness plan.
 Not watching.
 Not waiting.
 Acting.
-The difference between urban and rural areas matters too — rural residents may face longer evacuation routes, fewer supply options, and slower emergency response times, while urban residents deal with gridlocked evacuation corridors and dense populations competing for the same resources.
-Neither situation favors the unprepared.

 The First 72 Hours

 Before landfall (the final 24–48 hours): This is your last chance to make decisions that will determine how the next few weeks of your life go.
 If you’re in an evacuation zone — and you need to know your zone designation before hurricane season, not during — you leave.
 Period.
 Storm surge kills more people in hurricanes than any other factor, and no amount of preparation inside your home will protect you from 10 to 15 feet of ocean pushing through your living room.
 If you’re sheltering in place in a non-evacuation zone, your final hours should be spent filling your bathtub with water (a WaterBOB bladder insert holds 100 gallons of clean drinking water and costs about $35 — one of the best investments in hurricane preparedness you’ll ever make), moving critical documents and electronics to the highest floor of your home, securing or boarding windows with plywood or hurricane shutters, and verifying your generator is positioned outside with a carbon monoxide detector active inside.
 Fill your vehicle’s gas tank.
 You should have done this 72 hours ago, but if you haven’t, do it now and expect a long wait.
+For generator safety and backup power planning, make sure you’ve got a placement strategy figured out well before storm season.

-During the storm: This is when you stay inside and stay away from windows.
+During the storm: Stay inside and stay away from windows.
 Hurricanes can spawn tornadoes with little warning, and flying debris is the primary killer during the wind event itself.
 An interior room on the lowest floor — away from windows and exterior walls — is your shelter position.
 Do not go outside during the eye.
 The calm is temporary, and the back half of the storm hits with winds from the opposite direction, meaning debris that was blown one way is now coming back.
 Do not run your generator indoors or in a garage, even with the door open.
 Carbon monoxide from generators killed more people after Hurricane Laura in 2020 than the storm itself did.
 This is not an exaggeration.
 It’s a leading cause of post-hurricane death, and it is entirely preventable.

 When Days Become Weeks

 After the initial 72 hours, the reality of extended infrastructure failure starts to set in.
 Power is the first domino, and everything else falls with it.
 Without electricity, refrigerated food spoils within 24 to 48 hours (less if you didn’t pre-stage ice and coolers).
 Municipal water treatment may fail, meaning even tap water becomes unreliable.
 ATMs and credit card terminals are dead — if you don’t have cash on hand, you can’t buy anything even if a store manages to open.
 Cell towers lose backup battery power after about 24 to 72 hours, and suddenly communication with the outside world becomes difficult or impossible.
 Gas stations can’t pump fuel without power.
 Pharmacies can’t fill prescriptions.
-After Harvey, some Houston neighborhoods were inaccessible for over a week.
-After Maria, much of Puerto Rico was effectively cut off from the modern world for months.

 Long-Term: If It Doesn’t Resolve Quickly

-History has shown repeatedly that hurricane recovery is measured in months and years, not days and weeks.
-After Katrina, the population of New Orleans dropped by more than half and took over a decade to partially recover.
-Many residents never returned.
-After Maria, Puerto Rico’s power grid wasn’t fully restored for approximately 11 months — nearly a year without reliable electricity on an island of 3.2 million people.
+After Maria, Puerto Rico’s power grid wasn’t fully restored for approximately 11 months.
 Entire communities in the Florida Panhandle still had visible damage from Hurricane Michael three years after it made landfall.
 The long-term reality of a major hurricane strike includes extended displacement, insurance battles that drag on for years, destroyed small businesses that never reopen, and a fundamental reshaping of the community’s demographics and economy.
+The environmental justice dimension is impossible to ignore: in Katrina, Maria, and Ian alike, lower-income communities and communities of color bore disproportionate losses and received slower recovery assistance, a pattern documented extensively by FEMA’s own equity reviews.

 Your Hurricane Preparedness Checklist